rickkas7/SleepHelper/README.md

 *Library for simplifying Particle applications that use sleep modes*

+Note that this library is currently incomplete and may still contain bugs.
+I'm releasing it now to get initial feedback and feature suggestions.

+Especially important are any places where you think you'll need additional callback functions to customize behavior so that you can use the library without having to modify it.

 ## Example

 This is the simplest example, from the "01-simple" example directory: